 Since the original evaluations described below were conducted, some of the products have been replaced or updated.
 We have updated the appropriate sections of the analysis below to identify where such changes have taken place.

-We have also updated the Recommendations section, so it reflects our recommendations as of the end of 2018.
+We have also updated the Recommendations section, so it reflects our recommendations as of Q2, 2019.

 The most significant change has been that the GreatCall Splash has been replaced by the GreatCall Lively Mobile, which in turn has been replaced with the Lively Mobile Plus.
 The Lively Mobile Plus is a product with similarly strong performance to the Splash (but was subject to a recall and was not available as of July 2019).

 The Philips Lifeline GoSafe, and the various versions of the MobileHelp Duo continue to be available.
 And Philips now offers a product called the GoSafe 2 which does away with the home base station of the GoSafe, thus making it a direct competitor to the GreatCall products.